Roe v. Wade is under threat, and only one of the leading 2020 Democrats seems to really get it

 Joe Biden

-Biden is a Catholic, and as he told America magazine back in 2015, he has struggled to reconcile his beliefs with his policy positions.
+Biden is a Catholic, and as he told America magazine in 2015, he has struggled to reconcile his beliefs with his policy positions.
 After the Supreme Court’s ruling in Roe v.
 Wade in 1973, Biden said a woman shouldn’t have the “sole right to say what should happen to her body.”
 He also voted to let states overturn Roe v.
-Wade, although he later reversed position, as The New York Times recently laid out in an article on Biden’s evolution on abortion.
+Wade, although he later reversed position, as the New York Times recently laid out in an article on Biden’s evolution on abortion.
 The piece shows that while Biden frequently votes pro-choice, he falls short of the current Democratic standard.

 Even the conservative outlet National Review admits that Biden’s stance on abortion rights is “to the right” of most Democrats, and the left-leaning Jacobin magazine dubbed him an “unreliable pro-choice advocate.”